Central Dispatch Officer

 - High School Diploma or G.E.D.

-- One (1) year as a call taker or 911 operator in a 911 center or other Public Safety Answering Point.
+- 1 year as a call taker or 911 operator in a 911 center or other Public Safety Answering Point

-- GCIC Certification and POST Basic Communications Officer Certification, or other state equivalent.
+- GCIC Certification and POST Basic Communications Officer Certification, or other state equivalent or ability to possess certification.

 Required Documents: Cover Letter, Resume/Curriculum Vitae